arunpalanisamy98/programming-assignment4-csc435/README.md

 sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-12 120
 sudo apt install libzmq3-dev libzmq5
-sudo apt install libczmq-dev libczmq4
+sudo apt install libczmq-dev libczmq4 git submodule init git submodule update
 ```

 If you are implementing your solution in Java you will need to have Java 1.7.x and Maven 3.6.x installed on your systems.
-On Ubuntu 22.04 you can install Java and Maven using the following commands:
+You will also need to install the JeroMQ (Java ZeroMQ) library and development jar.
+On Ubuntu 22.04 you can install Java, Maven and JeroMQ using the following commands:

 ```
-sudo apt install openjdk-17-jdk maven
+sudo apt install openjdk-17-jdk maven libjeromq-java

 ```